Chandan-ai4m/calibration/README.md

 Step 4: Calibrate Camera

-##Python Code for Camera Calibration is given in next file
+##Python Code for Camera Calibration is given in calibration.py file